aroberge/ideas/docs/html/_sources/nobreak.rst.txt

 ``nobreak`` as a keyword
 ========================

+.. admonition:: Summary

+    Somewhat similar to the function keyword example except that we keep track of the indentation level and replace our new keyword (``nobreak``) only if some conditions are met.

 Python's ``for`` and ``while`` loop include an ``else`` clause whose meaning is not immediately obvious::